irosenb/blog/_posts/2013-07-30-a-fluid-world.markdown

 But it isn't about getting big or famous.
 It's about architecting your life.
 Taking control of it.
 Steering the wheel yourself, instead being steered by outside influences.

 You might run into trouble along the way.
-You might feel hopeless.Lose perspective on how far you've come.
+You might feel hopeless.
+Lose perspective on how far you've come.

 But despite the struggles, it will be *your* story. *Your* struggles, *your* triumphs.